 Many health plans offer home delivery (also known as mail-order).
 With this service, you can order up to three months of your medications at a time.

 Another plus?
 You spend less time calling the pharmacy and less gas getting there.
+Ask your pharmacist if 90-day supply is available for your long-term medications.

 If you can't afford to pay for your medications, look into assistance programs sponsored by drug companies, nonprofit organizations and the government.
 They usually have limits on income and other requirements, so make sure to do your research.